4 Simple Summer Energy-Saving Tips for Your Home

 If you have a child (or, let's be honest – a spouse) that can't seem to keep doors and windows closed in the summertime, smart home technology can help you monitor whether a door or window is opened and left ajar.
 Our Smart Contact Sensors (part of our Smart Motion Kit) does just that.

 4. Schedule regular maintenance for your cooling equipment

 Regular home maintenance helps your cooling system to run more smoothly.
 Keeping your ventilation system and air conditioner in good working order can also save you money – in more ways than one.

 First: regular maintenance helps your cooling equipment and appliances operate more efficiently, saving you money on your energy bill.
 Think about it – a faulty air conditioner that has to work twice as hard to maintain a comfortable indoor temperature can quickly drive up energy consumption and cost.

 And second – regular home maintenance can help you uncover and repair minor cooling system issues before they have a chance to become major problems.
 Fix a leaking air conditioning unit today and save yourself from indoor water damage tomorrow.

 That being said – we understand that DIY maintenance isn't for everyone.
 And some things should definitely be left to the professionals.
-We've recently launched home maintenance "checkups" in Washington and Arizona, with plans to expand to other states.
+We've recently launched home maintenance services in select states.
 If it's been awhile since a professional has taken a look at your cooling system, there's no better time than the present.
 (Learn more here.)

 All in all, while it might seem difficult to balance comfort with energy and cost savings this summer – you can achieve both.
 Follow these simple strategies and explore even more (the U.S. Department of Energy is a great resource) and you'll be on your way to cool savings this summer.